-- Avoid the costs and maintenance required for a private system.
+Avoid the upfront costs and long-term maintenance required for a private system.

 The site, along Interstate 64 in the KU service territory near LG&E, is large enough to accommodate a four-megawatt solar field.
-However, Solar Share will be built in 500-kilowatt sections based on customer interest.
-Construction will begin once a 500-kilowatt section is 100 percent subscribed.
-Likewise, construction on the next section and those following will require 100 percent subscription before each section is built.
+The Solar Share facility will be built in eight 500-kilowatt sections, and each section represents 2,000 shares.
+The construction process will begin once after each 500-kilowatt section is 100 percent subscribed.